alrichardbollans/wcvpy/readme.md

 # Matching Names In Datasets to the WCVP

-To cite WCVP:
+To cite the WCVP:
 Govaerts R (ed.).
 2023.
 WCVP: World Checklist of Vascular Plants.
 Facilitated by the Royal Botanic Gardens, Kew.
-[WWW document]
 URL http://sftp.kew.org/pub/data-repositories/WCVP/ [accessed XXXX].

 For further information: